-I'll start with some background: my mother frequently writes for a Chinese culinary magazine called Distinctive Taste.
-The magazine's general manager recently gave away two tickets for a Denise Ho and Shirley Kwan concert to each of the major contributors.
-The hotel costs were covered, meaning it was an all-expenses-paid vacation!
+I'll start with some background: my mother has been writing for a Chinese magazine called Distinctive Taste for several years.
+The magazine's general manager recently gave each contributor two tickets to see Shirley Kwan.
+The nice thing is that the costs were covered.
+In other words, this was an all-expenses-paid vacation!

-We went to the Grande Exposition Hall to pick up the tickets after checking into Silver Legacy Reno.
-The venue was conveniently located just across the street.
-I had planned to explore the hotel on my own or play RuneScape while Mom and Dad attended the gig.
-However, the general manager saw me with my parents and gave us a third ticket so we could listen to the concert together.
-That was definitely super nice of him.
+We checked into Silver Legacy Reno before going to the Grande Exposition Hall to pick up the tickets.
+I had planned to explore the hotel on my own or play RuneScape while Mom and Dad attended the concert.
+However, the general manager saw me with my parents and gave us a third ticket so we could go together.
+That was so nice of him.
+Thanks, George!

 The three of us played the slots for about 15 minutes before returning to the venue.
-The attendance was huge.
-Everyone was given glow sticks at the door; that was really cool.
-The songs were largely in Cantonese; although we didn't understand most of the lyrics, the concert was fairly enjoyable.
+The attendance was so large that the seats quickly filled up.
+The free glow sticks were a nice touch.
+Of note is that the songs were mostly in Cantonese.
+Though we didn't understand the lyrics, the concert was enjoyable.

-The event lasted longer than expected, ending around 11 p.m.
+The event lasted longer than expected and ended around 11 p.m.
 All of us were too excited to go to sleep just yet and spent another two hours at the slots before heading back to our room.
 It was well past 1 a.m. when we finally got to bed!

-Having had so much fun at the casino the day before, we decided to hit the slots again after lunch.
-Our luck wasn't spectacular as we lost around $36 in total, but as the saying goes, the house always wins.
+The slots were so much fun that we returned to the casino after lunch.
+Our luck wasn't spectacular this time as we lost around $36 in total This wasn't too surprising because - as the saying goes - the house always wins.
 Well, almost always.

-It was soon time to begin our drive home.
-Dad found three antique stores along the route; Mom bought some fine china that she liked, along with several high-quality sweaters.
-As per tradition, the three of us also went to WinCo Foods in Vacaville for groceries.
+It was then time to start heading home.
+The trip was far from over as Dad found three antique stores along the way - where Mom bought some china and several sweaters that she liked.
+The three of us also went to WinCo Foods in Vacaville for groceries.
 The last stop was a Burger King in Fairfield for dinner.
-The place had some bad Yelp reviews, but we ate there anyway as it was pretty late.
+The place had bad Yelp reviews, but we ate there anyway as it was pretty late.